TheBitDrifter/bappa_docs/content/docs/inputs.md

 - **Global Coordinates**: `X` and `Y` fields contain raw screen coordinates or analog movement vector
 - **Local Coordinates**: `LocalX` and `LocalY` fields contain coordinates relative to the entity's camera (does not apply to analog)

-The `InputBufferSystem` automatically translates global coordinates to local ones if the entity has a `CameraIndex` component, making it easier to work with screen-relative positions.
+The `ActionBufferSystem` automatically translates global coordinates to local ones if the entity has a `CameraIndex` component, making it easier to work with screen-relative positions.

 ### Balancing Separation of Concerns